 - Recent general anesthesia.

 - Respiratory failure.
-Loss of a lobe or a whole lung, particularly in an infant or in someone with lung disease, can be life-threatening.
+Loss of a lobe or a whole lung, especially in an infant or someone with lung disease, can be life-threatening.

 Atelectasis in children is often caused by a blockage in the airway.
 To lower the risk of atelectasis, keep small objects out of the reach of children.